-The book of Exodus continues the historical narrative of Genesis and records the dramatic exit of the Israelites from Egypt under the leadership of Moses.
-Many Egyptologists have challenged the historicity of the exodus story, and archaeologists, in debating the origins of the Israelites, seldom consider the explanation presented in the Bible.
-In a 2006 research project by Dr. Douglas Petrovich, he works from the assumption that the exodus occurred just as described in the Bible.
+The book of Exodus continues the historical narrative of Genesis.
+It begins with the dramatic exit of the Israelites from Egypt under the leadership of Moses.
+Many Egyptologists challenge the historicity of the exodus story.
+As a result, archaeologists debating the origins of the Israelites seldom consider the explanation presented in the Bible.
+In his 2006 research project, Dr. Douglas Petrovich works from the assumption that the exodus occurred just as described in the Bible.
 He seeks to determine the pharaoh of the exodus based on chronological and biographical requirements.

 Unlike later Egyptian pharaohs, the pharaoh of the exodus remains unnamed in the Bible.
-The likely reason for this is that Moses followed the standard Egyptian practice at that time of referring to enemy kings by their titles only, while purposefully leaving them unnamed.
+The likely reason for this is that Moses followed the standard Egyptian practice at that time.
+This meant referring to enemy kings by their titles only, while purposefully leaving them unnamed.
 Just who was the pharaoh of the exodus?

 The Date of the Exodus

 There are two prominent views for the date of the exodus.
-The late date view places the event in the 13th century BC under Pharaoh Ramses II, while the early date view places it in the 15th century BC under Amenhotep II.
+The late date view places the event in the 13th century BC under Pharaoh Ramses II.
+In contrast, the early date view places it in the 15th century BC under Amenhotep II.

 1 Kings 6:1 is a key verse in establishing the Biblical date for the exodus.
 It states that Solomon began the construction of the Jerusalem temple in the 480th year after the exodus.
 This means that 479+ completed years had passed.
 There is widespread agreement that Solomon’s construction of the temple began either 967 or 966 BC.
 These figures result in an exodus date of either 1446 or 1445 BC, which corresponds to the early-date view.

 The Jubilee cycles present another line of evidence for the early-date view.
 Leviticus 25:2–10 states that every 50th year was to be a Jubilee year for the Israelites.
 The Jubilee cycles were to begin when the Israelites entered the promised land.
-Since they wandered in the wilderness for 40 years, they would have entered the promised land in 1406 or 1405 BC.
-The Talmud records the dates of later Jubilee cycles, and calculating backward results in a date of 1406 BC for the beginning of the first cycle.
+Since they wandered in the wilderness for 40 years, they probably entered the promised land in 1406 or 1405 BC.
+The Talmud records the dates of later Jubilee cycles.
+Calculating backward results in a date of 1406 BC for the beginning of the first cycle.

 Those who hold the late date view interpret Solomon’s 480th year figuratively.
 They justify this interpretation based on archaeological evidence from the 13th century BC that seems to correspond with the biblical record.
 Additionally, Raamses, a city built by the Israelites according to Exodus 1:11, is thought to be Pi-Ramesses, which flourished from 1270–1100 BC.

-There are some problems with this view, however.
-Since the author of 1 Kings used a highly specific ordinal number (480th) rather than a cardinal number (480), it seems unlikely that he meant the number figuratively.
+There are some problems with this latter view, however.
+The author of 1 Kings used a highly specific ordinal number (480th) rather than a cardinal number (480).
+Because of this, it seems unlikely that he meant the number figuratively.

 There are also problems with the late-date view’s choice of pharaoh, Ramses II.
-Moses was exiled in Midian for 40 years until the pharaoh who sought him was dead, indicating that the pre-exodus pharaoh had a long reign.
+Moses was exiled in Midian for 40 years until the pharaoh who sought him was dead.
+This indicates that the pre-exodus pharaoh had a long reign.
 Seti I, who preceded Ramses III, only reigned for approximately 15 years.
-By contrast, Thutmose III, the pre-exodus pharaoh of the early-date view, reigned for nearly 54 years and was the only pharaoh from either period to reign for over 40 years.
+By contrast, Thutmose III, the pre-exodus pharaoh of the early-date view, reigned for nearly 54 years.
+More compelling, he was the only pharaoh from either period to reign for over 40 years.